FahimMuntashir/animal-classifier/README.md

-## a custom image classification dataset featuring five classes: dog, cow, cat, lamb, and zebra, each with 100 images sourced from the internet or captured using phone.
-Develop a classification model to classify these classes.
 # 🏆 Custom Image Classification Model for Animal Recognition
+:dog, cow, cat, lamb, and zebra, each with 100 images sourced from the internet or captured using phone.
+Develop a classification model to classify these classes
 **Project Group No.:** 1
 **Group Members:**
 - **Tausib Abrar** (2121446642)